RookDrekari/PhanonCommandNexus/pcn/content/docs/resources/lore/timeline.md

 - **303 AI:** The Echelon Accord is signed by Moarfall, Nedea, and Saratoga, founding the Kredit Union.

-- **326 AI:** The 'Pharma' War begin, new Corporations rise up from the chaos in the Way Sun Confederacy.
+- **326 AI:** The 'Pharma' War begins, new Corporations rise up from the chaos in the Way Sun Confederacy.

 - **352 AI:** The Moarish Conflict breaks out in Moarfall.

-- **354 AI:** The Moarish Conflict concludes with the 3 month Talos Strategic Command.
+- **354 AI:** The Moarish Conflict concludes with the 3 month siege of Talos Strategic Command.

 - **360 AI:** The Golden Era, a massive economic boom as the Confederacy expands in the Way Sun Confederacy.